Craving ooey, gooey cheese but can’t tolerate dairy? Try our Vegan Nacho Cheese – you’ll never know it’s not the ‘real’ thing!

 - 1 (4-ounce) can roasted green chiles, drained

 - 1 small Roma tomato, seeded and finely diced

-- Fresh cilantro and lime wedges for garnish
+- Fresh cilantro and lime wedges for garnish, optional

-- Drain cashews and vegetables and add to a food processor or high powered blender.
+- Drain the cashews and vegetables and add them add to a food processor or high powered blender.

 - Serving Size: ¼ cup

 - Fat: 9g